Rolex Sea-Dweller: History

-Most Sea-Dweller watches incorporate a helium escape valve for saturation diving.
+Most Sea-Dweller watches incorporate an automatic helium escape valve integrated in the case opposite of the watch crown for saturation diving.
 Early Sea-Dwellers, however, did not always have the valve.
 Until the 2017 introduction of the reference number 126600, Sea-Dweller's were also distinguished by the absence of the (plano-convex) date magnifying lens ("cyclops") present on most other Rolex models as it was impossible to attach a cyclops with Ultraviolet (UV) light curing adhesive at the top of a (domed) watch crystal exposed to the pressure encountered at its test depth.
 The Sea-Dweller diving watch range has been standard issue for Comex divers since 1977.

+First version

+The first version was the prototype non-valve Reference 1665 Sea-Dweller, the so-called "Single Red" with a depth rating of 500 m.
+The "Single Red" nickname originates from the single red "SEA-DWELLER” text line on the watch dial.
+Most of the ten prototype non-valve watches were awarded to pioneers in underwater exploration like Robert Palmer Bradley, who was a pilot of Deepstar 4000.
+Other examples were given to Tektite habitat Aquanauts such as Ian Koblick or Richard Waller.

+Further development

+The Rolex Sea-Dweller reference 1665 was developed in the second quarter of 1967 but became available to the public only in 1971.
+The delay was probably caused by issues with obtaining the patent for the helium escape valve filed by Rolex on 6 November 1967 and granted on 15 June 1970.